ronthekiehn/cube-web/README.md

 [ronthekiehn.github.io/cube-web/](https://ronthekiehn.github.io/cube-web/)

 ## Features
+ - Change FOV
+ - Change distance
- - Change resolution
+ - Change cube size
- - Dark mode support
+ - Dark mode
  - Lighting calculated from surface normals of each side (press <kbd>l</kbd> to toggle light on and off to see the difference)
- - Zoom in and out
  - Reset cube position
  - Kinematics-based acceleration mode that lets you accelerate the cube on all three axes
  - Mouse control mode that makes the cube face your mouse